mivandev/starter-academic/content/post/robust-functions-r/index.md

 [ FAIL 0 | WARN 0 | SKIP 0 | PASS 0 ] Done!
 ```
 Fortunately, `func_divider()` passes all tests!
 Eventhough the code itself is reasonably robust as both the function
 inputs and outputs are checked, we can still improve the robustness of the function by including function documentation.
-RStudio generates a [Roxygen2 skeleton](https://kbroman.org/pkg_primer/pages/docs.html) by pressing CTRL + SHIFT + ALT +R when the cursor is located inside a function.
+RStudio generates a [Roxygen2 skeleton](https://kbroman.org/pkg_primer/pages/docs.html) by pressing `CTRL` + `SHIFT` + `ALT` + `R` when the cursor is located inside a function.

 ```r {linenos=table,linenostart=1}
 #' Title: A custom function that divides two numbers or two number vectors of